SCIFIHISTORY.NET

 An understandably 'frosty' Bibi Andersson joined Paul Newman in Quinet (1979), the tale of our world suffering near-extinction from what was then promised to be "Global Cooling."
 Though she's no longer with us, Andersson was born on this day in 1935.

 During Star Trek's first season on television, Larry Anthony made it his business to steal a few scenes here and there, and he did so with work aboard "The Man Trap" and "Dagger Of The Mind."
 His career also includes visits to the worlds of The Wild Wild West, The Man From U.N.C.L.E., and Batman.
 Anthony was born on this day in 1937.
-[Source: Memory Alpha]

-Dennis Fimple (above left) built an impressive resume in secondary characters, including guest spots in such programs as Battlestar Galactica, The Incredible Hulk, The Greatest American Hero, Automan, The Twilight Zone, Quantum Leap, The Adventures of Brisco County Jr, and Lois & Clark: The New Adventures of Superman.
+Dennis Fimple (above left) built an impressive resume in secondary characters, including guest spots in such programs as Battlestar Galactica, The Incredible Hulk, The Greatest American Hero, Automan, The Twilight Zone, Quantum Leap, The Adventures Of Brisco County Jr, and Lois & Clark: The New Adventures of Superman.
 Though he's no longer with us, Fimple was born on this day in 1940.

 The late actor Vincent Schiavelli certainly had a charm all of his own, and that's largely why Tinseltown saw to it that he appeared in well over one hundred film and TV projects.
 During Star Trek: The Next Generation's run, Schiavelli even had a guest spot; he guest starred as 'the Peddler' in the rather forgettable "The Arsenal of Freedom."
-Other genre programs that benefited from his skills include Buffy the Vampire Slayer, M.A.N.T.I.S., and even The X-Files.
+Other genre programs that benefited from his skills include Buffy The Vampire Slayer, M.A.N.T.I.S., and even The X-Files.
 Though he's no longer with us, Schiavelli was born on this day back in 1948.

 In her youth, Donna Wilkes was a bit of a B-Movie Scream Queen (for lack of a better term), but she did have some small roles in The Incredible Hulk (TV) and, more recently, 90210 Shark Attack (2014).
 Wilkes was born on this day in 1959.

 Few actors possess the ability to inhabit even a casual role as deeply as Stanley Tucci does (shown above from The Hunger Games).
 In fact, a talent of Tucci's level can make audiences even like characters they'd otherwise dismiss.
-Tucci also dabbled briefly in the Marvel Universe of movies as well as Transformers: Age of Extinction.
+Tucci also dabbled briefly in the Marvel Universe of movies as well as Transformers: Age Of Extinction.
 Tucci was born on this day in 1960.

 Like so many moviegoers of a certain generation, I'll agree to have a soft spot for the Indiana Jones flicks, even though I've absolutely no problem in admitting the features greatly diminished in quality as the series wore on.
 In any event, the lovely Alison Doody left her mark by appearing in the franchise's Indiana Jones And The Last Crusade (1989) opposite Harrison Ford, and Doody was born on this day in 1966.
-[Source: IMDB.com]

 The lovely Jennifer Jostyn has played roles in such SciFi projects as Omega Cop (1990), Deep Impact (1998), and Maximum Velocity (2002).
 Jostyn was born on this day in 1968.